syncfusion-content/wpf-docs/wpf/GridControl/Selection.md

 ### SelectionMode-One

 It allows you to select only one item (record).
 For example, you have selected a record.
 Now if you select some other record, the previous record selection will be cleared.
 Hence it is a `One` record selection mode.
-The following code is used to set this mode:

 {% tabs %}
 {% highlight c# %}